Episode 5 - Martial Law in Nauvoo

 Meanwhile, back at the state capital, these same reports that Joseph Smith is getting regarding the violence which is starting in the county, and the mobs that are being organized in neighboring cities, are being received by Governor Ford.
 Some men are getting shot at while they’re out with their cattle.
 Other men are overhearing the mobs plans to murder Joseph.
 Not only that, but the Governor is getting the reports from the incident that started it all – he is hearing about the Nauvoo Expositor having its press destroyed.

-The Mormons are writing affidavits to the Governor explaining their persecution and justifying tearing down the press, and the Anti-Mormons are writing affidavits to the governor explaining their persecution – most notably the destruction of the press.
+The Latter-day Saints are writing affidavits to the Governor explaining their persecution and justifying tearing down the press, and the Anti-Mormon party and its members are writing affidavits to the governor explaining their persecution – most notably the destruction of the press.
 Everyone is trying to convince the Governor to get on their side.

 And some people with the popular “Ant-Mormon” party in the state – people like Thomas Sharp, editor of the Warsaw Signal, are now getting angry with the Governor.
 The Missouri Government adopted anti-Mormon laws and rules.
 Why can’t we do it in Illinois?
-Why is the Governor not doing more to fix the Mormon problem?
+Why is the Governor not doing more to fix the problem they have with the Church of Jesus Christ of Latter-day Saints and its members?

 Governor Ford is worried about a civil war breaking out in Illinois.
 So, he decides that he must go to Carthage, the county seat of Hancock County, to see what is going on and try to stop this war from happening.

 This happened a lot back during this time period.
 Stories regularly got blown way out of proportion, so that often times what you get is a strong reaction to an event that didn’t even happen – or didn’t happen in the way it was told.
-Mormons heard stories that weren’t true, and over reacted.
-And, anti-Mormons heard stories that weren’t true and over-reacted.
+Latter-day Saints heard stories that weren’t true, and over reacted.
+And, people within the anti-Mormon party heard stories that weren’t true and over-reacted.

 Also, in the mix, complicating everything, are stories that people intentionally make up so that they have an excuse to quote unquote ‘defend themselves’.
 People are saying, “I’m only protected by the law in punching someone if I am punched first – so let’s just say I was punched.”
 And, then, on top of that, people are claiming that the other side is only making up stories so that they can fake a defense.